zwindler/demystifions-kubernetes/README.md

 ## Prerequisites

 I'm going to launch this on a clean VM running Ubuntu 22.04.
-Hostname for this VM must be **kubernetes**.
+Hostname for this VM should be **kubernetes** (due to ✨*certificates stuff*✨ I don't want to bother you with).

 ### api-server & friends